Wausau Pilot and Review: Management and staffing

 Buzzfile reports that the business has approximately 8 employees.

 The founder and publisher of the Wausau Pilot and Review (in its current form) is Shereen Siewert.
 She is a former news editor of an alt/weekly Wausau newspaper, The City Pages.
 Before that, she worked as an investigative reporter on the "Wisconsin I-Team" of USA Today, and worked "several years" as a public safety reporter for the Wausau Daily Herald.

-The non-profit "Report for America" has provided a reporter for the site's initiative to report on, and engage with, the Hmong and other immigrants of the Wausau area, in the Hmong language.
+The non-profit "Report for America" provided a reporter for one year for the site's initiative to report on, and engage with, the Hmong and other immigrants of the Wausau area, in the Hmong language.
+That reporter continued after the contract ended and as of 2023 remains on staff as a full-time Wausau Pilot and Review employee.